 Approximately 4 hours

 Meals not included

-Please note: Inside church visit(s) may not be possible if religious services are being held.
-Tour involves walking over uneven surfaces and cobblestones.
-Wear comfortable walking shoes.
+Please note: Walking is required on uneven ground; wear comfortable walking shoes.
 Use of an audio headset (included) will enhance your tour experience.